-MEMORANDUM

-To: Director People and Governance

-CC: Chief Executive Officer

-From: [INSERT NAME], [INSERT TITLE]

-Subject: CERTIFICATION OF PUBLICATION DURING ELECTION PERIOD

-Date:

-Section 304 of the Local Government Act 2020 specifies a Council must not print, publish or distribute or cause, permit or authorise to be printed, published or distributed, any electoral material during the election period unless it contains information about the electoral process or is otherwise required in accordance with, or under, any Act or regulation.

-n accordance with the Election (Caretaker) Period Policy 2020 Council further commits that where a publication is deemed necessary for a Council service or function, it will be certified by he Chief Executive Officer.

-Please insert details of the publication here, such as the intended audience, reasons that it must be issued during the election period and any legislation that requires this publication to be ssued during the election period.
+MEMORANDUM To: Director People and Governance CC: Chief Executive Officer From: [INSERT NAME], [INSERT TITLE] Subject: CERTIFICATION OF PUBLICATION DURING ELECTION PERIOD Date: Section 304 of the Local Government Act 2020 specifies a Council must not print, publish or distribute or cause, permit or authorise to be printed, published or distributed, any electoral material during the election period unless it contains information about the electoral process or is otherwise required in accordance with, or under, any Act or regulation.
+In accordance with the Election (Caretaker) Period Policy 2020 Council further commits that where a publication is deemed necessary for a Council service or function, it will be certified by the Chief Executive Officer. the Officer Executive Officer.
+Please insert details of the publication here, such as the intended audience, reasons that it must be issued during the election period and any legislation that requires this publication to be issued during the election period.
+Toolies asimg are cleaner person.